-- Art.
+Art.
 1. Facilities.
 It is the responsibility of the home institution's gamemanagement personnel to ensure the wrestling mat(s) and surrounding facilities meet all regulations.
-The meet referee, or the head referee of a tournament, shall verbally alert home management of any variance from the stated facility and mat requirements, with questions and/or disagreements being resolved by the referee, game management and the participating institutions' representatives. - Art.
+The meet referee, or the head referee of a tournament, shall verbally alert home management of any variance from the stated facility and mat requirements, with questions and/or disagreements being resolved by the referee, game management and the participating institutions' representatives.

+Art.
 2. Video Review.
 The host game management shall determine if mat-side video review is to be used.
-The host shall provide notification to participating coaches before weigh-ins. - Art.
-3. Music.
-The host game management shall see that recorded music not be played, bands not perform and artificial noisemakers not be used while wrestling is taking place. - Art.
-4 Photographers.
-Photographers using still or motion devices, excluding official video review equipment, shall not be permitted within 5 feet of the edge of the wrestling mat.
-(See Diagram 2 at the end of Rule 1.)
+The host shall provide notification to participating coaches before weigh-ins.

+Art.
+3. Artificial Crowd Noise/Music.
+Artificial crowd noise and/or music that is amplified by the host game management may be utilized while wrestling is taking place under the following stipulations: